 The purpose of the app is to share this knowledge with other members of development teams to provide a clearer understanding of how The Crown Estate operates when dealing with the public realm.

 I was responsible for the experience strategy and design of the iOS app.
-I led the UX/UI work, producing all major deliverables and delivering these to the client between January 2015 and April 2015.
+I led the UX/UI work, producing all major deliverables.

 Our client approached us with a primary objective: to enhance their app's functionality and usability.

 To coincide with the end of the financial year our team was under extreme pressure to move fast.
 We were tasked to deliver an iPad high‐fidelity prototype to our technical team within 2 months.
 The combination of a fixed deadline, testing, and usability testing meant I needed to get the experience right in the first four weeks.